-Think that a content audits is a yawn?
+Think that a content audit is a yawn?

-Because like many marketers you don’t realize that a content audit is at the core of increasing the value of your content marketing and, more importantly, your business assets.
+Like many marketers, you may not realize that a content audit increases the value of your content marketing and business assets.

-Yet the real long-term value of your content marketing rests in your on-going optimization and distribution of this content.
-Updated and re-imagined, your content can thrive across a wide range of devices, platforms and contexts.
+The real long-term value of your content marketing depends on its on-going optimization and distribution.
+When your content is updated and re-imagined, it can thrive across a wide range of devices, platforms and contexts.

-More importantly, done properly, an organization-wide content inventory, audit and on-going governance position your marketing team at the heart of managing these assets.
-And at the same time, you not only increase the value of your existing content assets but also decrease marketing costs that would otherwise go to creating unnecessary content.
+Done properly, an organization-wide content, information and data inventory, audit and on-going governance position your marketing team at the heart of managing these assets.
+As a result, you not only increase the value of existing content assets but also decrease marketing costs to create unnecessary content.

 And, here’s the secret most executives don’t realize:

-Once you do the hard work to establish your content inventory, content audit and content governance, you set your content strategy up for long-term success.
+Once you establish your content inventory, content audit and content governance, you set your content marketing strategy up for long-term success.

 At the same time, you reduce the work needed to keep your content gems at peak performance.
-And, by doing so, you have a roadmap to transform your voice-only and legacy audio content into stellar voice content performers across platforms.
+This provides a roadmap to transform your voice-only and legacy audio content into stellar voice content performers across platforms.